 In the hands of amateurs charcoal rarely succeeds, handling fragile and dirty charcoal sticks takes a lot of practice, and besides, they are a nightmare to store even when fixed.

-Further Reading: How to Protect and Preserve Your Drawings
+You should read this: How to Protect and Preserve Your Drawings and Avoid Disaster

 The best thing about using charcoal is how tactile the medium is, you simply must blend the tones to make the most of it.